 Chanakya’s Chant by Ashwin Sanghi

-The novel runs two parallel stories separated by2300 years that meet only in the last chapter.
+The novel runs two parallel stories separated by 2300 years that meet only in the last chapter.
 While we know Chanakys’a story, it still makes an interesting reading with its weave of knowledge, strategy and its execution.
-The second story is reflection on current happenings in the country, drawing instances from all the political games, scams and scandals.
-Kingmakers in both the story have nothing to loose as nothing binds them, no family, no status and no needs and a single point focus of getting their protégés to rule the country.
+The second story is a reflection on current happenings in the country, drawing instances from all the political games, scams and scandals.
+Kingmakers in both the story have nothing to lose as nothing binds them, no family, no status and no needs and a single point focus on getting their protégés to rule the country.

 I liked what he says about the power of renunciation that comes only to those who can renounce everything.
 After all one of the reasons they were successful was because they could afford to be ruthless.
 They had no binding in their life of any kind.
 So no weakness that the others could exploit and nothing that could be lured with.

 The stories have been written nicely in a lucid manner.
 The parts of the modern story had some clichés that could have been avoided.
 If quotes of Chanakya were used instead of those borrowed from Yes Minister and Yes Prime Minister, it would have kept the story very focused.
 The story is quite tightly woven but for some loose ends like the chanting of a mantra some thousands of time every day.
 Overall it makes a very engaging reading with stories moving between eras but still bound together by a central character and his playfield.

 I would recommend this book Chanakya’s Chant for those who have not read Chanakya yet.
 And would want to read it in a story form rather than a theory form.
 Even for those who have read him, it makes an entertaining reading.